 Data Management (DMS) provides the SQLConsole for you to execute SQL statements with ease.
 You can use this feature to add, delete, modify, or query data in a database in a visualized manner when data query or development is involved.

 You have permissions to query the database or table that you want to query.
 For more information about how to apply for permissions, see Permission management.

 - If a table contains sensitive or confidential fields and you do not have permissions

 on the fields, the values of the fields are displayed as

-- By default, a maximum of 200 data rows can be returned for each query result.
-If you are a DMS administrator, you can modify this default number as needed.
+- By default, a maximum of 200 data rows can be returned for each query.
+If you are a DMS administrator, you can change this value as needed.
 Perform the following steps: In the top navigation bar of the DMS console, choose .
-On the Security Rules page, find the security rule set that you want to modify and click Edit in the Actions column.
-On the SQLConsole tab, find the Maximum number of returned rows per query rule and click Edit in the Actions column.

 - Log on to the DMS console.

 - In the top navigation bar, move the pointer over the More icon and choose .
 Note You can also double-click the database that you want to query In the left-side instance list of the DMS console to go to the SQLConsole tab.